Frost-group/CNF-Sign-Problem/README.md

 ## Changelog

-This program is in development and hasn't had any releases.
+This program has had the following releases:

+### 1.0 Stable - 27th of February 2025

+- Initial release of the software.